awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 + Invalidate the file from edge caches\.
 The next time a viewer requests the file, CloudFront returns to the origin to fetch the latest version of the file\.
 + Use file versioning to serve a different version of the file that has a different name\.
 For more information, see [Updating Existing Files Using Versioned File Names](UpdatingExistingObjects.md#ReplacingObjects)\.

-**Important**
-You cannot invalidate objects that are served by an RTMP distribution\.

 To invalidate files, you can specify either the path for individual files or a path that ends with the `*` wildcard, which might apply to one file or to many, as shown in the following examples:
 + `/images/image1.jpg`
 + `/images/image*`